 It is a fully integrated piece of multimedia content that includes 3D animation, motion graphics and surrounding sound in order to transport the visitor to that glorious day for Pelé and his national squad.

 “The Promise” room includes an unusual short-film piece, using a multi-projection setup integrated with a 2 meters high hologram.
 It explores a strong and very emotional narrative about the promise Pelé made to his father Dondinho, who was devastated after Brazil´s most historic defeat against Uruguay in the 1950 World Cup Final.
-The whole nation would be in shock for the next 8 years, but Pelé had the perseverance, the talent, the strength and the will to win the World Cup as a player in 1958 and make Dondinho and millions of Brazilians recover from deep sadness.
+The whole nation was in shock for the next 8 years, but Pelé had the resolve, the talent, the strength and the will to win the World Cup as a player in 1958 and make Dondinho and millions of Brazilians recover from such deep sadness.